-PIN FUNCTIONS (MSE/UD)
+PIN FUNCTIONS (GN and MSE/UD)

 MODE/PLLIN (Pin 1/Pin 15): Forced Continuous Mode, Burst Mode or Pulse-Skipping Mode Selection Pin and External Synchronization Input to Phase Detector Pin.
 Connect this pin to $INTV{CC}$ to force continuous conduction mode of operation.
 Connect to GND to enable pulse-skipping mode of operation.
 To select Burst Mode operation, tie this pin to $INTV{CC}$ through a resistor no less than 50k, but no greater than 250k.
-A clock on the pin will force the controller into forced continuous mode of operation and synchronize the internal oscillator.
+A clock on the pin will cause the controller to operate in forced continuous mode of operation and synchronize the internal oscillator.